mypan/che/core/commons/che-core-commons-schedule/README.md

 Note: actual number of threads will be corePoolSize+1.
 One thread is needed to monitor cron jobs.

 ### Implementations notes
 Framework can execute methods with any visibility and any name.
-But method mast have 0 parameters.
+But method must have 0 parameters.
 If method that need to be executed is
 ```
  void run()